-Mindshift For over 18’s Uses relaxation techniques like mindful breathing and positive visualisation to help with anxiety.
+Mindshift Uses relaxation techniques like mindful breathing and positive visualisation to help with anxiety.
 There is also a section on “Thinking Right” with helpful thoughts which you can select to use instead of your usual negative circular thoughts e.g. if you’re having trouble sleeping.
-The information is well written but more suitable for young adults or parents.
+The information is well written but most suitable for young adults or parents.

 Headspace A hugely popular mindfulness and meditation App with adults, this also has a section for children.
 It’s free for 2 weeks but then you have to pay.
-However, if you’re a student with a student email, you can sign up for only £7.99/month (UK) It’s also free for some teachers.
+However, if you’re a student with a student email, you can sign up at a reduced rate.
+It’s also free for some teachers.

 Fabulous App is an award-winning App which is partly free but some features such as the coaching messages are paid for.
 It helps you build healthy habits that stick, and create structure and routine in a step-wise and motivating way.